 - Over The Cab Bed: When we originally set out to buy a Class C RV we wanted something that was used, but newer used – like a 2018 Winnebago Navion or View 24D.
 This model had a murphy bed, so you still maximized floor space without having to sleep over the cab.
 However, our budget and ideal model didn’t fall into alignment, which led us to our Fleetwood.
 The over the cab bed allows for maximized floorspace but it is a tight sleeping arrangement.
 The bed is 48′ x 75′ which is considered an RV full sized mattress.
 We’re young, nimble, and enjoy sleeping together so it will 100% work – but middle of the night bathroom calls are still annoying since one partner has to climb over the other then down a latter.
 It’s a give and take.

 - Sway and Suspension: Originally we had a truck and fifth wheel, so the sway on the vehicle was actually minimal.
 Once we were hitched up you hardly noticed the semi-truck sized trailer behind you.
 In this rig, you feel everything.
 Every bump, every turn there is a sway.
-There are things you can do to reduce this (including suspension upgrades) but how it comes stock was a big change.
+We did do a few suspension upgrades to our suspension to fix this problem and we’ve noticed a HUGE improvement.

 - Smaller Tank Sizes: There is no way around it.
 When you have a smaller RV you have smaller holding tanks.
 This is a big change for us.
 We had over 115 galloons of fresh water in our old fifth wheel – which meant we could be pretty willy-nilly with our water use and boondock for weeks on end without worrying.
 With our Fleetwood, we have just 29 galloons of fresh water to very carefully consume.
 This just means more fill-ups which is okay.
 Considering how small and easy it is for us to get around, we can easily “pack up camp” and dump or fill in a matter of minutes compared to our old rig which was quite a production.